castedo/bpdf-spec/doc.md

 The file `article.xml` is "well-formed" per the [XML 1.0](https://www.w3.org/TR/REC-xml/) W3C recommendation.

 **Criterion #13799**:
-There is no parsing dependency on any external XML DTD (not even a dependency on an official JATS DTD).
+There is no parsing dependency on any external XML DTD.

 **Criterion #10192**:
 The XML prefix `ali` is used for any and all elements and attributes using the XML